nasa14119/gambling_problem/apps/db/migration/dbExplanation.md

 Overall, the schema is normalized because entity data, relationship data, runtime session data, and statistical/leaderboard logic are separated.
 The model supports the core game flow: users start runs, runs generate metadata and stats, exploits can be unlocked or used, and views/procedures expose clean data for gameplay, summaries, and leaderboards.

+The schema satisfies **Third Normal Form (3NF)**.
+It is in 1NF because all attributes are atomic, in 2NF because all non-key attributes depend on the full primary key, and in 3NF because non-key attributes do not depend on other non-key attributes.
+Entity data is separated into tables such as `Users`, `Runs`, `Metadata`, and `ExploitsData`, while many-to-many relationships are handled through `Whitelist` and `ExploitsUsed`.
+This reduces redundancy and prevents insertion, update, and deletion anomalies.

+## Related sources paths
+apps/db/migration/storeprocedures.sql
+apps/db/migration/triggers.sql
+apps/db/migration/views.sql
+apps/db/migration/schema.sql
+apps/db/migration/Final_db_schema.png